uclamii/model_tuner/README.md

 ### Regression

-Here is an example of using the `ModelTuner` class for regression using XGBoost on the California Housing dataset.
+Here is an example of using the `model_tuner` class for regression using XGBoost on the California Housing dataset.

 #### California Housing with XGBoost
 ##### Step 1: Import Necessary Libraries